Did you know that self-motivation could be enhanced or undermined by the type of goal we set?

 - Volunteer at a charity organization to get social recognition

-However, these goals are not the actual goals as they do not provide satisfaction on their own.
-The satisfaction comes from the presumed admiration of others or the perceived power and self-worth derived from attaining them.
+However, these extrinsic aspirations are not the actual goals as they do not provide satisfaction on their own.
+The personal satisfaction comes from external factors such as the presumed admiration of others or the perceived power and self-worth derived from attaining them.

-Extrinsic goals typically include financial success (wealth), social recognition (fame), and appearance (image).
-In the media, these are the traits generally portrayed as a person’s signs of success.
+External goals typically include financial success (wealth), social recognition (fame), and appearance (image).
+In the media, these are the traits generally portrayed as a person’s signs of success or living a good life.

 Intrinsic goals vs extrinsic goals